karstenbeckqld/Further-Programming-A2-Karsten-Beck/Readme.txt

 HOW TO COMPILE
 -----------------------------------------------------------------------------

-The assignment has been created using the IntelliJ IDEA 2023.1.1 (Ultimate Edition) , Maven and Xerial sqlite database JDBC module.
+The code has been created using the IntelliJ IDEA 2023.1.1 (Ultimate Edition) , Maven and Xerial sqlite database JDBC module.
 To compile the code, please open it in IntelliJ and adjust your module settings according to the below-mentioned libraries.
 Once setup, you can click the green arrow at the top right hand side of the window or press (CTRL+R on Mac)